juliaapolonio/Causeway/README.md

 ```

 This will set up [eQTLGen cis-eQTL](https://eqtlgen.org/phase1.html) data and [1000 Genomes phase 3 dataset (GRCh37)](https://www.cog-genomics.org/plink/2.0/resources#1kg_phase3) genotype [p-file](https://www.cog-genomics.org/plink/2.0/formats#pgen) with [Finngen's Dysthymia or Depression sumstats](https://r11.finngen.fi/pheno/F5_DEPRESSION_DYSTHYMIA).
 Note that some form of configuration will be needed so that Nextflow knows how to fetch the required software.
 This is usually done in the form of a config profile (`YOURPROFILE` in the example command above).
-You can chain multiple config profiles in a comma-separated string.

 > - The pipeline comes with config profiles called `docker`, `singularity`, `podman`, `shifter`, `charliecloud` and `conda` which instruct the pipeline to use the named tool for software management.
 For example, `-profile test,docker`.
 > - Please check [nf-core/configs](https://github.com/nf-core/configs#documentation) to see if a custom config file to run nf-core pipelines already exists for your Institute.
 If so, you can simply use `-profile <institute>` in your command.
 This will enable either `docker` or `singularity` and set the appropriate execution settings for your local compute environment.